10 Decadent Cannoli Dip Cups That Will Blow Your Mind

 📌 Pro Tips:

-• Assemble just before serving to keep the shells crisp.
+• Assemble just before serving to keep the shells from softening.

 Cannoli Dip Cups served with coffee and fruit—perfect for brunch or parties